-I had the vintage maps and printables that take alot of ink printed at Staples.
+I had the vintage maps and printables that take a lot of ink printed at Staples.
 The photos I had developed into 8x10s at Walgreens.
 I faux “matted” two of the 8x10s into Dollar Tree 11×14 frames.
 I found the key, monogram letter, and theater sign at Hobby Lobby.
 The movie reel is from an antique shop, and the clock I purchased on eBay.

-A Great way to Hang Gallery Walls:
+A Simple Way to Plan and Hang Gallery Walls:

 To hang photos for gallery walls, I use brown Kraft paper to create templates of each item I want to put on the wall.
 I mark a hole with a pencil where the hanger is for each item.
 Then, I used painters tape to arrange the paper templates in a way I liked in the wall.
 I put the nails in through the paper holes before removing the templates from the wall.
 Then, all I have to do is hang everything on the perfectly spaced nails!
 Unfortunately, I forgot to take a photo of the templates on the wall around the TV, but this is the same process I used for the photos in the foyer.

 It wasn’t too time consuming to cut the templates for the TV wall decor, and it is the foolproof method I need.
-Last time I tried to “eyeball it”, my son’s bedroom became home to a collection slanted airplane artwork!
+(Last time I tried to “eyeball it”, my son’s bedroom became home to a collection slanted airplane artwork!)

 This was such an easy, creative, and affordable project that fit the rustic industrial style of our family room.